 B&G stands for bride and groom, but obviously it can be Bride and Bride, or Groom and Groom too.

-I normally request the exact number of groups from my couples a week before the wedding with the full name of each person in each group.
+I normally request the exact number of groups from my clients a week before the wedding with the full name of each person in each group.
 This will make it much easier for me to find the people on the day.
-I will also have prepared this as a printed list and ask the ushers to help me gather all people required for group photos before I ask the bride and groom to join us, giving you - the couple - more time with your family and friends, enjoying the wedding reception.
+I will also have prepared this as a printed list and ask the ushers to help me gather all people required for group photos before I ask the bride and groom to join us, giving you more time with your family and friends, enjoying the wedding reception.

 Provided I have everyone gathered ready to step in and out of different group combinations, I normally complete the formal photographs within 10-15 minutes.

-I normally discuss with the couple before wedding the order of things on their wedding day and we come up with the best possible time for the group photographs.
+I normally discuss with the couple before the wedding the order of things on their wedding day.
+Together we come up with the best possible time for the group photographs.
 This might be at the start of the wedding reception, or after I have taken the romantic photographs of the couple.

 Yes, of course, but there are a few things to bear in mind.
 Depending on the number of your wedding guests, you need to plan a bit of time to have everyone assembled in one location.
-Assembling 80-100 people in one location can easily take 15-20 minutes.
+Ushering 80-100 people into one location can easily take 15-20 minutes.
 People might disappear to the restroom, or they may have gone to their room to freshen up.
 The best time for a group photograph of everyone is straight after the ceremony.
-If you want a photo of everyone, the celebrant can announce after the ceremony that everyone make their way to the agreed location so all the guests know that the couple has kindly requested a photograph of everyone.
+If you want a photo of everyone, you could ask your celebrant to announce after the ceremony that everyone make their way to the agreed location.
+All the guests know that the couple has kindly requested a photograph of everyone.
 Another option for a group photo of everyone is just before the wedding breakfast.

 Absolutely!
 The people you have invited to your wedding are your dearest family members and closest friends.
 Of course they are allowed to take photographs of the family groups.
 I actually encourage the guests who are keen to take a few photos to stand right beside me so that the people in the group all look at the same direction - preferably at the big camera.